bercianor/DevEnv/README.md

 After the installation script has finished, we recommend:

 1.  **Restart your Terminal:** Open a new terminal window or restart your current session to ensure all shell (Zsh) and Homebrew environment changes take effect.
-2.  **Goose Configuration:** If this is your first time using Goose, you may need to run `goose configure` to set up your credentials.
+2.  **OpenCode Configuration:** If this is your first time using Goose, you may need to run `opencode auth login` to set up your credentials.
 3.  **Update your Environment:** To keep your tools up-to-date, you can periodically re-run the `install` script, or update Homebrew manually:
     ```bash
     brew update